For Resident Advisors (RAs), staff, and faculty: How to help a student or employee who has been sexually assaulted

-- For students: Offer to walk the student over to the Center for Women & Men.
-If that is not possible, ask the student if you may call the Center for Women & Men while the student is with you, in order to help facilitate a connection between the student and CWM.
-Explain the benefits of working with the Center for Women & Men such as gaining emotional support and learning about advocacy that its staff may be able to offer on the student’s behalf.
+- For students: Offer to walk the student over to Relationship and Sexual Violence Prevention and Services (RSVP).
+If that is not possible, ask the student if you may call Relationship and Sexual Violence Prevention and Services while the student is with you, in order to help facilitate a connection between the student and RSVP.
+Explain the benefits of working with Relationship and Sexual Violence Prevention and Services such as gaining emotional support and learning about advocacy that its staff may be able to offer on the student’s behalf.

 - For employees: Offer to walk the student over to the Center for Work and Family Life.
 If that is not possible, ask the employee if you may call the Center for Work and Family Life while the employee is with you, in order to help facilitate a connection between the student and CWFL, (213) 821-0800.

 If you are a Campus Security Authority,(CSA) you must fill out the proper Campus Incident Report Form and submit it to Department of Public Safety (DPS) within five days.
 The form is available on the DPS website.
 The form gathers only statistical information, not information that identifies the student.
 Please note that RAs, RCs and ADs are all Campus Security Authorities.
 Information on Campus Security Authorities is found here.